G-Node/odml-ui/README.rst

     $ conda install -c conda-forge gdk-pixbuf
     $ conda install -c pkgw-forge adwaita-icon-theme

-NOTE: These dependencies currently only work on Linux out of the box!
+NOTE: These packages currently only work on Linux out of the box!

 The MacOS installation of these 3rd party dependencies contain a bug which causes the opening of any window selecting files to crash the application.

-If you still want to use odmlui with conda on MacOS, you currently need to apply a manual fix at the start of you session in your activate conda environment to avert this crash:
+If you still want to use odmlui with conda on MacOS, you currently need to apply a manual fix at the start of your session in your active conda environment to avert this crash:

 :code:`export GSETTINGS_SCHEMA_DIR=$CONDA_PREFIX/share/glib-2.0/schemas`